 On the left-hand side you get an analog joystick at the top, a D-pad underneath, and four buttons: start, select, Xbox link and an eyeball button which apparently controls RGB lighting that doesn’t exist.
 Huh?

 On the right, we have the standard ABXY buttons on the top.
 Underneath is another analog joystick.
 Both of these joysticks are clickable for R3 and L3 by the way.
-And at the bottom is another 4 buttons: Windows key, Esc, Task Manager and a dedicated keyboard button.
+And at the bottom is another 4 buttons: Windows key, Esc, Task Manager, and a dedicated keyboard button.

 That keyboard button will call up a software keyboard to go on top of whatever you are doing, just in case you need to hit a particular key for any reason.
 Otherwise, you’re stuck without attaching a USB keyboard or something.
-It’s small but it works good enough.
+It’s small but it works well enough.

 On the shoulders, there are two buttons on each corner, similar to what you’d see on an Xbox controller.
 Finally, on the top edge, you have a power button and volume buttons.
 These buttons are extremely low profile too.
 I don’t mind this for the power button, but I’d have preferred my volume buttons to be a bit taller.
 No biggie – the speakers are so quiet that my volume is almost always at 100%.
 More on that soon.